 2. Impervious cover limits.
-Total lot impervious cover will not exceed 2000 square feet on lots less than one acre in size, or five percent of lot area on lots one acre or more.
+Total lot impervious cover will not exceed 2000 2500 square feet on lots less than enehalf acre in size, or five percent of lot area on lots one acre or more.
+3000 square feet of lot area on lots half acre to one acre, or eight percent up to 5000 square feet of lot area on lots one acre to two acres, or six percent of lot area two acres or more.

-Documented limits.
+3. Documented limits.
 Lot impervious cover limitations are permanently documented in the public records of the county, including the subdivision plat and any covenants and restrictions.